viniciusfratin/neide/README.md

 ## Build
 Make sure you have CMake version 3.23 or above.
 Then, you can build by running

-> cmake -G "Unix Makefiles" -S software/ -B build/
+> cmake -S software/ -B build/

 followed by